ApeWorX/ape/docs/userguides/contracts.md

 contract = Contract("0x68b3465833fb72A70ecDF485E0e4C7bD8665Fc45")
 ```

-It will fetch the `contract-type` using the explorer plugin for active network, such as [ape-etherscan](https://github.com/ApeWorX/ape-etherscan).
+It will fetch the `contract-type` using the explorer plugin from the active network, such as [ape-etherscan](https://github.com/ApeWorX/ape-etherscan).

 If you have the [ENS plugin](https://github.com/ApeWorX/ape-ens) installed, you can use `.eth` domain names as the argument: